Zhiyuan Li (李志远)

 Office: TTIC 508

 I am a tenure-track assistant professor at Toyota Technological Institute at Chicago (TTIC) and an affiliated faculty of Computer Science at the University of Chicago.
-I am also a visiting faculty at Google Research.
+I was also a visiting faculty member at Google Research until April 2026.
 Before joining TTIC, I was a postdoctoral fellow in Computer Science Department at Stanford University, working with Tengyu Ma.
 I received my PhD from the Computer Science Department at Princeton University in 2022, where I was advised by Sanjeev Arora.
 I did my undergraduate study at Yao Class, Tsinghua University.

 I am broadly interested in machine learning theory, including optimization in deep learning, reasoning capabilities of Large Language Models (LLMs), modern paradigm of generalization in machine learning (overparameterization, out-of-domain generalization) and its connection to the implicit bias of optimization algorithms.